pl04351820/Mercury/README.md

 #### Scalability:
 Mercury aims to run distributed workflow on multiple cores on multiple machines.
 NATS streaming system is a good candidate for communication option since it supports for request reply, which can be used to implement both sync and async request.
+The log service is built with ElasticSearch to support huge log information.

 #### Fault-Tolerance:
 Mercury retrieves the log service regularly.
 If the task hangs up or failed, system chooses to retry and builds a new state machine.